Basic Training—5th Week

 “Belay that,” Corporal Merrimack cautioned, but his voice sounded less authoritative than his words.

+Alex squinted at the bizarre sight in front of them.
 “The man has one arm.
 One arm!
-How is he going to hold a rifle?”
-Alex asked incredulously.
+How is he going to hold a rifle?” he asked incredulously.

 “Are we sure he’s leading the company north?
 Isn’t he just a training captain?”
 Peter asked.